 The ownership is easily transferable from one shareholder to another.

-It doesn’t get affected by the death, inability or insolvency of any person.
-Even though the country’s charter may provide some time limit for the existence of the corporations.
-So, the corporation may continue to operate if the time limit extends.
+It doesn’t get affected by the death, inability, or insolvency of any person.
+Even though the country’s charter may provide some time limit for the existence of the company, so, it may continue to operate if the time limit extends.

 Advantages of a Corporation

-- The great advantage is that there is liability protection to the shareholders.
+- The great advantage is that there is liability protection for the shareholders.

 - There is an easy transfer of ownership.

-- The corporate tax rates are comparatively lower compare to the personal income tax rates.
+- The corporate tax rates are comparatively lower than the personal income tax rates.

-- Corporations provide various benefits to the employees.
+- It provides various benefits to the employees.
 Some of them are tax-deductible for the employees.

 Disadvantages of a Corporation

 - There are some government regulations.
-Hence, it is not easy to establish a it.
+Hence, it is not easy to establish it.